 Resource Description Paid labor Salaries and value of fringe benefits for (a) the centralized administrative personnel from the LSP who oversee and otherwise support the meal program; (b) personnel who oversee, plan, and prepare meals at the selected congregate and homedelivered meal sites or central kitchens, and the staff who serve the congregate meals; and (c) staff who deliver meals from off-site kitchens to meal sites and from meal sites to homes.
 The number of hours that each paid staff person works on the congregate and home-delivered meal programs or spends delivering meals along a selected route during a typical week.
 Purchased nonlabor r esources Food Cost of food purchased by LSPs to prepare meals.
 Vendor payments Payments to outside vendors or caterers to prepare, and sometimes to serve or deliver, meals.
 Includes purchases of vouchers for clients to exchange for congregate meals at local restaurants.
 Supplies Cost of nonfood meal supplies, including disposable cutlery, plates, and napkins for congregate meals, disposable delivery containers for home-delivered meals, and cleaning supplies.
 Facilities Space-related costs, such as rent, mortgages, leases, and utilities (heat, hot water, electricity) for each of the LSP's facilities used to operate the meal program.
 Amount that the LSP spends on routine maintenance for owned buildings.
 Equipment Present-day replacement value of capital equipment owned by the LSP and used to prepare and serve meals or otherwise operate the program; examples include (a) production equipment (stoves and other kitchen appliances and tools), (b) packaging equipment (shrink-wrap machines and reusable home-delivered meal packaging), (c) transport equipment (other than vehicles; typically meal delivery carts, refrigerated or otherwise); (d) serving equipment (reusable cutlery, plates, cups, and bowls).
 Meal delivery (vehicles, gasoline, and insurance) Present-day replacement value of vehicles owned by the LSPs and a percentage breakdown of the vehicles' use by purpose.
 Cost of gasoline used by the LSP to operate the vehicles.
 Amount spent by the LSP for car insurance.
 Insurance Amount spent by the LSP on non-car insurance for the meal program (such as renters' insurance).
-Other Volunteer labor The costs, not captured elsewhere, of other materials, facilities, and equipment crucial to the meal program.
-Value of the salary that would be paid to each volunteer if the work performed by the volunteer was performed by paid staff, as estimated by LSPs.
-This includes volunteers who (a) provide centralized administrative support; (b) oversee, plan, and prepare meals at the selected congregate and home-delivered meal sites, and who
+Other The costs, not captured elsewhere, of other materials, facilities, and equipment crucial to the meal program.

-Resource Description serve the congregate meals; and (c) deliver meals from off-site kitchens to meal sites and from meal sites to homes.
-The number of hours that each volunteer works for the congregate and homedelivered meal programs or spends delivering meals along a selected route during a typical week.
-Donated nonlabor r resources Food Value of commodities from the U.S. Department of Agriculture Nutrition Services Incentive Program and the value of donated food from other sources (such as food banks and General Mills) received by and used for the meal program, as estimated by LSPs.
+Resource Description Volunteer labor Value of the salary that would be paid to each volunteer if the work performed by the volunteer was performed by paid staff, as estimated by LSPs.
+This includes volunteers who (a) provide centralized administrative support; (b) oversee, plan, and prepare meals at the selected congregate and home-delivered meal sites, and who serve the congregate meals; and (c) deliver meals from off-site kitchens to meal sites and from meal sites to homes.
+The number of hours that each volunteer works for the congregate and home-delivered meal programs or spends delivering meals along a selected route during a typical week.
+Donated nonlabor resources Food Value of donated food received by and used for the meal program, as estimated by LSPs.
 Facilities Value of donated space or utilities used by the meal program; that is, an estimate of the cost of similar space should the LSP have to rent it or utilities should the LSP have to pay for them, as estimated by LSPs.
 Gasoline Value of gasoline donated by volunteers to deliver meals from off-site kitchens to meal sites or from meal sites to homes, as estimated by LSPs.